-At the moment, the choices are limited.
-An online Master of Arts degree in history which will allow students to complete all requirements for the degree online was
+Yes, but the choices are somewhat limited.
+The online Master of Arts degree in history will enable students to complete all requirements for the degree online, but not

-of our courses that enroll both undergraduate and graduate students are taught at
+online.
+Some of our courses that enroll both undergraduate and graduate students are

 courses are arranged, such as the one that Dr Laumann and Dr Daniel Unowsky conducted